What Is Acceptance and Commitment Therapy?

 The Importance of ACT

 As we know, the struggles of substance use disorder (SUD) and co-occurring mental health disorders have an interconnected relationship with psychological distress.
-When you attempt to control or ignore negative thoughts, it becomes easier to engage in unhealthy behaviors like self-medicating.
-Regarding negative thoughts and behaviors, when you seek to control or bury your head in the sand, the intensity and frequency of your distress only increase.
-This distress over negative intrusive thoughts makes it difficult to work toward healthier long-term thinking and behavior patterns.
+When we attempt to control or ignore negative thoughts, it becomes easier to engage in unhealthy behaviors like self-medicating.
+In trying to bury our head in the sand, the intensity and frequency of our distress only increases.
+This discomfort over negative, intrusive thoughts makes it difficult to work toward creating healthier long-term thought and behavior patterns.

 The 6 Core Principles of ACT

 There are six core principles of psychological flexibility within the ACT care model.
-The six core principles of ACT are used to support you as you make non-judgmental contact with the present moment.
+The six core principles of ACT are used to support clients as they make non-judgmental contact with the present moment.

 Acceptance